 |New Schmincke colours 2017 - Rutile Yellow, Quinacridone Gold Hue, Turner's Yellow, Yellow Orange and Geranium Red.|

-Rutile yellow is interesting - it's a completely different version of the usual PY53.
+- Rutile yellow is interesting - it's a completely different version of the usual PY53.
 Rather like some versions of Naples yellow.
 I can see it being useful to many.

 - The Quinacridone Gold Hue is close to the genuine colour.
 This is a good pair of pigments to make the hue.

 - Yellow Orange is more orange than it looks on my screen.
-It reads as an orange rather than a warm yellow.
+It reads as a yellow orange rather than a warm yellow.
+Very beautiful.

 - Geranium red is the colour of geraniums - a bright red.